-, Local Plan but should not be used constrain the delivery of a strateg allocated for development in the and assignations in the Constitution and aspirations in the Local Plan: H2d South of Park Lane, Castle Donington H2k North and south of Grange Road, Hugglescote Н3 Housing provision: new allocations Both A neighbourhood plan can propose allocating alternative sites to those in a Local Plan but should not be used to constrain the delivery of a strategic site allocated for development in the Local Plan.
-The following is a strategic site because it is essential to achieving the wider vision and aspirations in the Local Plan: Site H3a - land north of Ashby de la Zouch Н4 Affordable Housing requirements Both The policy sets standard and other requirements that are essential to achieving the wider vision and aspirations in the Local Plan.
-Neighbourhood plans should seek to address the housing needs of the local community.
-More local evidence than that used to inform the Local Plan may suggest a different approach in a Neighbourhood Plan.
-H5 Rural Exceptions Sites for Affordable housing Local Rural exception sites seek to address the housing needs of the local community. Н6 House types and mix Both The policy sets a standard and other requirements that are essential to achieving the wider vision and aspirations in the Local Plan.
-Neighbourhood Plans should seek to address the housing needs of the local community.
-More local evidence than that used to inform the Local Plan may suggest a different approach in a Neighbourhood Plan. Н7 Provision for Gypsies and Travellers and Travelling Showpeople Strategic The policy sets a requirements and approach that are essential to achieving the wider vision and aspirations in the Local Plan.
-Ec1 Employment allocations: permissions Both A neighbourhood plan can propose allocating alternative sites to those in a Local Plan but should not be used to constrain the delivery of a strategic site allocated for development in the Local Plan.
-This policy includes both strategic and non-strategic sites.
-The following
+and conjugations in the Level Disc.

+and aspirations in the Local Plan: H2d South of Park Lane, Castle

+Donington

+H2k North and south of Grange Road,

+Hugglescote

+Н3 Housing provision: new Both A neighbourhood plan can propose

+113 allocations Both allocating alternative sites to those in a

+anocations Local Plan but should not be used to

+constrain the delivery of a strategic site

+allocated for development in the Local

+Plan.
+The following is a strategic site

+because it is essential to achieving the

+wider vision and aspirations in the Local

+Plan:

+Site H3a - land north of Ashby de la

+Zouch

+H4 Affordable Housing Both The policy sets standard and other

+requirements requirements that are essential to

+achieving the wider vision and

+aspirations in the Local Plan.

+Neighbourhood plans should seek to

+address the housing needs of the local

+community.
+More local evidence than

+that used to inform the Local Plan may

+suggest a different approach in a

+Neighbourhood Plan.

+H5 Rural Exceptions Sites for Local Rural exception sites seek to address

+Affordable housing the housing needs of the local

+116 Have two as and usin Dath community.

+H6 House types and mix Both The policy sets a standard and other

+requirements that are essential to achieving the wider vision and

+aspirations in the Local Plan.

+Neighbourhood Plans should seek to

+address the housing needs of the local

+community.
+More local evidence than

+that used to inform the Local Plan may

+suggest a different approach in a

+Neighbourhood Plan.

+H7 Provision for Gypsies and Strategic The policy sets a requirements and

+Travellers and Travelling approach that are essential to achieving

+Showpeople the wider vision and aspirations in the

+Local Plan.

+Ec1 Employment allocations: Both A neighbourhood plan can propose

+permissions allocating alternative sites to those in a

+Local Plan but should not be used to

+constrain the delivery of a strategic site

+allocated for development in the Local